seanbutler/3DWebTechCourse/_worksheets/01-ToolingUp.markdown

     animate();
 ~~~

-Add the above code to your project after .
+Add the above code to your project after the line where you add the mesh, overrwrite the current rendere.render() with this new code.

 ![](/3DWebTechCourse/assets/cube.png)